andychang-1/Data-Science-Principles-Final-Project/index.md

 | americans              | 14.329              |tips                   | -5.992              |
 | blacks                 | 14.226              |best                   | -6.358              |
 | women                  | 14.122              |democrats republicans  | -6.594              |

-We also looked at the most negative weighted words, suggesting words that are most found with sincere questions.
-The data makes sense as the most negative words are "best" or "tips".
-What is interesting here is that with sincere questions there is mentions of both sides of opposing ideas, such as "liberals conservatives" or "black white".
-This possibly suggests that more sincere questions consider both sides of argument rather than imposing stereotypes on one.

 ### Word Embeddings: